daynemare/ToyDroneAssessment/README.md

 I could not develop the project to a state I desired in the time frame due to choosing the wrong approach, however I understand the errors I made and identified an area of programming that I need to allocate more time too.
-Post-assessment I will continue to refine this project to a state I am satsified with that meets all requirements.
+Post-assessment I will produce further versions of this project until it is in a state I am satsified with that meets all requirements.

 ## Installation

+1 - Use the following link to download the source code for the project https://github.com/daynemare/ToyDroneAssessment/archive/main.zip
+2 - Unzip the "ToyDroneAssessment-main.Zip" folder.
+3 - Click on the extracted folder and follow this folder path "ToyDroneSimAssessment">"src" > then open the "index.html" file in your browser.
+No IDE is required as I developed       the solution as a static web page.

+##Author
+Dayne Mare`
+Email: daynemare95@gmail.com